 What’s your food philosophy?

-I eat a predominantly health-promoting, largely plant-based diet.
-That said, I’m no fan of dogmatism or strict rules about food—I prefer to be flexible and focus on enjoying what I eat!
+I don’t believe in labels, diets, or food dogma—my simple, non-stressful goal each day is to eat predominantly unprocessed, organic, conscientiously-produced, TASTY, real foods, with room here and there for a less-healthful or more-processed treat as I see fit.
+I’m no fan of dogmatism or strict rules about food—I prefer to be flexible and focus on enjoying what I eat!
 I think people can set themselves up for failure if they insist on being “perfect” (whatever that means!), and I find I’m healthier and happier if I don’t forbid myself to have any particular type of food.
 In addition, every body is different, and not everyone fares equally well within the same dietary paradigm.
 In short: you must eat what’s best for YOU.

 I also follow the 80/20 rule: I eat pure, healthful, organic foods 80% of time, and allow myself a bit more freedom the other 20% of the time.
 As long as I feel happy, healthy, and vibrantly nourished at the end of the day, I’ve got no problem making the occasional not-100%-healthful exception.